pietgeursen/sbot-gossip/README.md

 where `opts` is an object with keys:

 `connectToPeer`: (required) an async function that can be passed a multiserver address to begin an outbound connection to a peer.
 Will normally be the `sbot.connect` function.
+`disconnectFromPeer`: (required) an async function that can be passed a multiserver address to close a connection to a peer.
+Will normally be the `sbot.disconnect` function.

 ### Initial sync